 But you can avoid this common problem by observing the following:

 - Ensure the system is off before you start.

 Soldering speaker wires is relatively easy, but you need to be careful when doing it as you will be working with hot tools.
-All you need to do is choose the needed materials and tools, cut the wires, strip the plastic casing off the last ½” of the wire, follow all the simple instructions, and apply an electric tape or use shrink.
+All you need to do is choose the needed materials and tools, cut the wires, strip the plastic casing of the last ½” of the wire, follow all the simple instructions, and apply electric tape or use shrink.
 If you find that soldering and so on is too much of a task, you can always pawn your speaker and have someone else deal with that.
 However, be sure to let the shop know of the issue.

 Norvan Martin is the founder of BoomSpeaker.com.
 He is a professional Electronics Engineer and is passionate about home theater systems and AV electronics.
 BoomSpeaker was created as an online hub to share his knowledge and experiences as it relates to home theaters and home audio electronics.